jeniok12/golang-tdd-example/README.md

 }
 ```

 Now let's write an E2E test.
-We use `httptest.ResponseRecorder` as  `http.ResponseWriter` in our calls to the router. `httptest.ResponseRecorder` will store the HTTP response, so we will be able to assert it with the expected result.
+We use `httptest.ResponseRecorder` as `http.ResponseWriter` in our calls to the router. `httptest.ResponseRecorder` will store the HTTP response, so we will be able to verify our assertions about the expected result.

 ```golang
 // main_test.go